 Utah Attorney General Sean Reyes said in a statement Tuesday: “While Mr. Petersen is entitled to a presumption of innocence, our investigation uncovered evidence that he has committed horrible crimes.
 Petersen’s illegal adoption scheme exploited highly vulnerable groups in two countries — the birth mothers and families in the Marshall Islands and the adoptive parents here in Utah.”

-Petersen and a fixer, Lynwood Jenet, face 32 felonies in Arizona, including a count each of conspiracy, theft, and forgery.
+Petersen and a fixer, Lynwood Jennet, face 32 felonies in Arizona, including a count each of conspiracy, theft, and forgery.
 They also each face 29 counts of fraud.

-During the press conference Brnovich said Jenet is believed to be of Marshallese origin.
+During the press conference Brnovich said Jennet is believed to be of Marshallese origin.

-In several cases, the indictment alleges, Petersen and Jenet falsely represented pregnant Marshallese women as Arizona residents to apply for Medicaid benefits on their behalf.
+In several cases, the indictment alleges, Petersen and Jennet falsely represented pregnant Marshallese women as Arizona residents to apply for Medicaid benefits on their behalf.